 Bring coffee.
 Or a meal.
 Or even a bottle of wine for mom to enjoy when she has a moment of quiet.

 Don’t offer unsolicited advice.
-This bothered me from the day we announced that I was pregnant, and it holds true once the baby is born.
+This bothered me from the day we announced that I was pregnant, and it holds true now that my baby is born.
 Actually, this will always hold true.

 Clean.
 The best thing ever was when my sister came over and folded my laundry, did all my dishes, and even made my bed.
 All without asking.

-The biggest thing, and I’m so fortunate that this hasn’t been an issue for us, is to remember that this is an adjustment for two very new parents.
+The biggest thing is to remember that this is an adjustment for us as two very new parents.
 It’s always going to be an adjustment.
-Caelan is two months old and I’m still figuring him out.
-But I still prefer that people wash their hands and that they try to find a convenient time to visit.
+I will always prefer that people wash their hands and that they try to find a convenient time to visit.
 I prefer that people let him sleep or ask before they can just grab him.
 It’s also still very much appreciated if you bring wine.
 When Caelan is 23 and out on his own, it will still be very much appreciated if you bring wine.
-When he’s having his own kids… well, you get it =)